Open-EO/openeo-js-client/README.md

 }
 ```

-More information can be found in the [**JS client documentation**](https://open-eo.github.io/openeo-js-client/0.4.0-beta.2/).
+More information can be found in the [**JS client documentation**](https://open-eo.github.io/openeo-js-client/0.4.0/).

+## Roadmap

+* The JS client only supports browsers with support for ECMAScript 2017 (ES8).
+This is a steep requirement and should be lowered by transpiling. [#18](https://github.com/Open-EO/openeo-js-client/issues/18)
+* There's no functionality to build process graphs.
+An easy-to-use process graph builder is envisioned to be implemented. [#19](https://github.com/Open-EO/openeo-js-client/issues/19)
+* Implement authentification via OpenID Connect. [#11](https://github.com/Open-EO/openeo-js-client/issues/11)
+* See the [issue tracker](https://github.com/Open-EO/openeo-js-client/issues) for more information.

 ## Interactive JS Editor

 There is an experimental interactive web-based editor for coding using the openEO API,
-where you can define processes and visualizations in JavaScript.
+which is based on the JavaScript client.
 See [https://github.com/Open-EO/openeo-web-editor](https://github.com/Open-EO/openeo-web-editor) for more details.